 - Get them toys that look like them

-- This goes for both genders, dolls are an important part of growth.
+- This goes for all genders.
+Dolls are an important part of growth.

-- Watch shows and movies with the child with people of their, and other ethnicities.
+- Watch shows and movies with this child with people of their and other ethnicities.

-- Teach the child about their culture and their background, if you have a mixed kid, make sure they know about both sides
+- Teach the child about their culture and their background.
+If you have a mixed child, make sure they know about both sides.

-- Let them know that racism, sexism, homophobia, ect exists and that those people are wrong.
+- Let them know that racism, sexism, homophobia, ect exist and that those people are wrong.

 - Encourage the child to be unapologetically themselves.

 If you have or take care of kids, teach them that there are people who don't look like them and that that's okay.